gesaretto/writing_london/paper/voyage_draft.md

 - - -

 1. The historical and literary identity of this similitude is more fragmented: we can find its principles in the correspondence between written and spatial units which models Stow's chorography [@Manley 158-167], or in the creative textualization of urban experiences inspiring pamphlets such as Dekker's _The Wonderfull yeare_ [@Twyning1998 8-10]; by adapting its rhetorical qualities and poetical choices to the urban landscape which it describes, _The Famous Voyage_ certainly suggests a similar equivalence.
 Nevertheless, the premises for this verbal reproduction of a concrete physical circumstance  - in this case the sealed ecosystem of the Fleet - are actually found in another notorious episode of disgust invented by Jonson himself: the "literal purge of bad language" [@Robinson2014 563] of _Poetaster_.
-Written around the summer of 1601, approximately eleven years before the completion of the _Epigrams_, the comedy concludes its plot with this unusual pedagogical treatment.
-In the presence of Caesar, Virgil, and Tibullus, Horace, the quintessential satyrist, administers to Crispinus, the incompetent versifier of the title, a fistful of "somewhat bitter [...], but very wholesome" pills.
+Written around the summer of 1601, approximately eleven years before the completion of the _Epigrammes_, the comedy concludes its plot with an unusual pedagogical treatment.
+In the presence of Caesar and Virgil, Horace, the archetypal satirist, administers to Crispinus, the incompetent versifier of the title, a fistful of "somewhat bitter [...], but very wholesome" (ll.
+396-397) pills.
 As soon as the medicine works its effect, the patient starts moaning loudly.

-> __Crispinus__. [_Groaning_] O---
+> __Crispinus__. [_Groaning_] O -
 > __Tibullus__.
 How now, Crispinus?
 > __Crispinus__.
-O, I am sick---
+O, I am sick -
 > __Horace__.
 A basin, a basin, quickly; our physic works. [_To Crispinus_] Faint not, man.
 > [HORACE _holds a basin into which_ CRISPINUS _appears to vomit his words._]
 > __Crispinus__.
-O --- _retrograde_ --- _reciprocal_ --- _incubus_.
+O - _retrograde_ - _reciprocal_ - _incubus_.
 > __Caesar__.
 What's that Horace?
 > __Horace__. [_Looking in the basin_] _Retrograde_, _reciprocal_ and _incubus_ are come up.
 > (ll.
 455-463)

-- the premise of the passage is that words become physical objects that can be ingested and expelled; so that we have this vomiting scene and then the description of the diet which crispinus should follow in order to recover completely from it. also, the words are described as "filth" capable of obstructing a pipe (in this case a bodily pipe); pollution and internal pollution. __then__ words can be ingested and expelled. __therefore__ here we have three semantic fields that overlap: that of filth, that of nourishment, and that of sickness. __physical obstruction__.
-Finally, we have words that can be treated as objects.

-- We want to say that a similar move opens _Famous Voyage_.

-- To include:

-	- Analysis of the opening of _Poetaster_.

-	- Make it good - do some _actual_ close reading here (and of the following passages).

-- An important problem:

-	- _italics_; at the basis of this scene is the fact that linguistic matter (notions, words, vocabulary; culture) can be treated as any sort of matter.
-The contradiction is not fully developed here, since this might probably be considered as a simple expansion of the trope of _alimentary education_, but it becomes crucial in _Famous Voyage_.
+The comical effect of the scene is achieved through the assimilation of latinate terms to weighty solid objects, in a conflation of cultural and material nourishment, pollution and illness that anticipates the tone of the scatological expedition through the Fleet.
+The eccentric vocabulary that has infected Crispinus (commonly identified as a parody of Marston's style, as in @Cain1995 25-27) has to be expelled from his organism, like a poisonous meal, and replaced by the "strict and wholesome diet" (l.
+524) of authoritative readings which Virgil later devises for him.
+The image of literature as food is canonical; the playwright's innovation is in the semantic richness, and graphic vehemence, with which the ingestion causes first intoxication, then constipation, and finally sickness.
+Indicated as a mass of "filth" (l.
+484) clogging the _Poetaster_'s stomach, words have to be literally purged from his alimentary canal; in a similar fashion, then, Jonson opens _The Famous Voyage_ with a discharge of epic.

 - - -

-> [__Poetaster: we need to look at it.__] We could indeed compare the treatment of epic referents in the epigram's _proemium_, entitled _On the Famous Voyage_, to the "literal purge of bad language" which in _Poetaster_ embodied "a materialized enactment of humanistic education" and "literary criticism" [@Robinson2014, 563]. [<--- Stop doing this.]
-In a similar fashion, the poet begins his epigram by listing all that his narrative will _not_ include.

 > NO more let _Greece_ her bolder fables tell
 > Of _Hercules_, or _Theseus_ going to _hell_,